Ness Zamir

-Ness Nissim Zamir (נס ניסים זמיר; born 31 October 1990) is an Israeli professional footballer who plays for Israeli Premier League side Hapoel Hadera.
+Ness Nissim Zamir (נס ניסים זמיר; born 31 October 1990) is an Israeli professional footballer who plays for Israeli Premier League side Hapoel Rishon Lezion.
 Zamir also played for the Israel under-21 national football team.

 Club career

 Early years

 Zamir progressed through the youth ranks of clubs in Israel.
 When he was only 17 years old, Zamir had a trial with Getafe B, which decided to sign him on a professional contract.
 After playing there in the Segunda División B Groups 1–4, Zamir signed with Albacete B. A number of great games drew the attraction of some La Liga clubs such as Atlético Madrid, with whom he agreed terms on a multi-year contract.
 However, the transfer was put on hold and eventually avoided due to issues with Zamir receiving recognition from the IDF allowing him to be exempt from compulsory military service as an 'elite athlete'.
 Zamir is also awaiting a Spanish passport.